-2-1 A Repository as a timeline of changes.
-3 2-2 Creating a New Repository on Github.
-4 2-3 A Repository Page for a project called test in GitHub 5 2-4 Basic git architecture: You change the files in your working copy, commit changes to local repository and synchronize your local repository with remote ones 5 2-5 Getting the HTTPS url of your repository from GitHub 6 2-6 Push is an operation that sends commits from your local repository to a remote repository 13 2-7 Overview of git basic operations: add, commit, pull and push (+ extra fetch and merge) 15 3-1 git repository structure: the working copy, the repository, and the remote repositories.
-18 3-2 Graph of commits.
-19 3-3 git references: a reference refers to a commit.
-HEAD to a branch and tags are special fixed references.
-20 3-4 Detached HEAD after checking out a tag: HEAD refers to a commit and not a branch anymore 22 3-5 Merging the history with a merge commit.
-23 3-6 Commit is an operation that stores things from your working copy into your local repository.
-25 3-7 History graph after our first commit.
-26 3-8 History graph after our second commit 26 3-9 History lines can be branched from a commit.
-27 3-10 A new branch points by default to the same commit as the current branch 27 3-11 Divergent history.
-29 3-12 Fetch is an operation that brings things from a remote into your local repository.
+2-1 2-2 A repository as a timeline of changes 3 4 Repository page for a project called test in GitHub - 2-3 Basic git architecture: You change the files in your working copy, commit 5 2-4 changes to local repository and synchronize your local repository with remote ones.
+5 2-5 Getting the HTTPS url of your repository from GitHub 6 2-6 Push is an operation that sends commits from your local repository to a remote repository 13 2-7 Overview of git basic operations: add, commit, pull and push (+ extra fetch and merge) 15 3-1 git repository structure: the working copy, the repository, and the remote repositories 18 3-2 Graph of commits 19 3-3 git references: a reference refers to a commit.
+HEAD to a branch and tags are special fixed references 20 3-4 Detached HEAD after checking out a tag: HEAD refers to a commit and not a branch anymore 22 3-5 Merging the history with a merge commit 23 3-6 Commit is an operation that stores things from your working copy into your local repository 25 3-7 History graph after our first commit 26 3-8 History graph after our second commit 26 3-9 History lines can be branched from a commit 27 3-10 A new branch points by default to the same commit as the current branch 27 3-11 Divergent history 29 3-12 Fetch is an operation that brings things from a remote into your local repository.
 Merge will join the remote history with your current history and update your working copy.
-Pull will do both of them 32 3-13 Push is an operation that sends commits from your local repository to a remote repository 33 4-1 Example of SourceTree's commit graph view 39 4-2 Example of Github's commit graph view.
-40
+Pull will do both of them 32 3-13 Push is an operation that sends commits from your local repository to a remote repository 33 4-1 Example of SourceTree's commit graph view 39 4-2 Example of Github's commit graph view 40